Перейти до вмісту

 Tetragon changes the game by operating inside the kernel.

 Using eBPF, Tetragon can observe and enforce security policies at the kernel level.
-It doesn’t just detect the cryptominer starting—it can kill the process before the first instruction executes.
-It doesn’t just log the data exfiltration—it can block the network connection at the packet level.
+It doesn’t just detect a malicious process starting; it can enforce policy during the kernel operation itself.
+It doesn’t just log suspicious egress; it can enforce policy on matching network-related operations.

 “With Falco, you detect the attack and respond.
 With Tetragon, you prevent the attack from happening.”